-Your Regional Clinic Director is responsible for ensuring FirstSteps program integrity.
-He oversees all client programs, ensures your treatment team is trained and supported, interfaces with your funding agencies, and communicates with our executive team daily to ensure your child's services run smoothly and are effective.
+Your Regional Clinic Director, Erin Herbe, is responsible for ensuring FirstSteps program integrity.
+She oversees all client programs, ensures your treatment team is trained and supported, interfaces with your funding agencies, and communicates with our executive team daily to ensure your child's services run smoothly and are effective.

-Please feel free to contact him at any time with questions, concerns, or to discuss your child's treatment progress.
+Please feel free to contact her at any time with questions, concerns, or to discuss your child's treatment progress.